NASA astronauts speak out for the first time following unexpected 9-month mission to space

 Williams said she and Wilmore were honored and humbled by the amount of interest in their journey.

-Both Williams and Wilmore agreed that Starliner is “very capable” and given the chance, they would fly it again in the future, Wilmore said.
+Both Williams and Wilmore said that Starliner is “very capable.”
+Given the chance, they would fly it again in the future, according to Wilmore.

 “We’re going to rectify all the issues that we encountered,” Wilmore said.
 “We’re going to fix it, we’re going to make it work.
 Boeing’s completely committed.
 NASA is completely committed.
 And with that, I’d get on in a heartbeat.”

-The duo was repeatedly asked about any politics that came into play during their time on the station.
+The astronauts were repeatedly asked about any politics that came into play during their time on the station.

 “When we’re up there operating in space, you don’t feel the politics,” Hague said.
 “You don’t feel any of that.”